Permutation-based true discovery proportions for functional Magnetic Resonance Imaging cluster analysis: fMRI data Application

-Table \ref{tab:Auditory} includes the lower bounds of the proportion of active voxels ($\bar{\pi}(S) = \bar{a}(S)/|S|$), the size of the cluster ($|S|$), the FWER-corrected p-values ($p_{FWER}$) from classical cluster analysis and the coordinates of the maximum.
-The FWER p-values based on the Random Field Theory (RTF) are reported only for the first cluster-forming-threshold equals to $Z>3.2$, since this method does not allow double-dipping.
-The results are computed using the permutation-based ARI with the Simes and AORC family using $\delta = 0$.
+Table \ref{tab:Auditory} includes the lower bounds of the proportion of active voxels ($\bar{\pi}(S) = \bar{a}(S)/|S|$), the size of the cluster ($|S|$), the FWER-corrected $p$-values ($p_{FWER}$) from classical cluster analysis and the mm coordinates of the maximum.
+The FWER $p$-values based on the clusterwise RFT are reported only for the first cluster-forming-threshold equals to $|T_i|>3.2$, since this method does not allow double-dipping.
+The results are computed using the permutation-based ARI with the Simes and AORC family using $\delta = 1$.
 We compared these methods with the original parametric ARI calculated using the R package \texttt{ARIbrain} \citep{ARIbrain}.

-As can be seen permutation-based ARI, i.e., columns \ref{eq:tblSimes} for the Simes family and \ref{eq:tblAORC} for the AORC family in Table \ref{tab:Auditory}, has a better performance overall than the parametric approach, i.e., column \ref{eq:tblpar} in Table \ref{tab:Auditory}.
+As can be seen, the permutation-based ARI, i.e., columns \ref{eq:tblSimesA} for the Simes family and \ref{eq:tblAORCA} for the AORC family in Table \ref{tab:Auditory}, has a better performance overall than the parametric approach, i.e., column \ref{eq:tblparA} in Table \ref{tab:Auditory}.
 However, the two families of candidate curves return very similar results; this likely reflects the similar structure of these two families of critical vectors.
-We also applied the shifted versions with $\delta >0$ (see Supplementary Material Section for the results), but found that the loss of power in small clusters is not sufficiently offset by a gain in power in the larger clusters.
-We believe that this is due to conservativeness of the null p-values as shown in Figure \ref{fig:Auditory}.
-The family of critical vectors based on the Higher Criticism and the Beta quantiles gave very poor results, which we believe is due to mismatch between the design of the curves based on independent p-values that contrasts with a high correlation in the actual data.
+We also applied the shifted versions with $\delta >1$ (see Appendix \ref{auditory_plus} for the results), but found that the loss of power in small clusters is not sufficiently offset by the gain in power in the larger clusters.
+We believe that this is due to the conservativeness of the null $p$-values as shown in Figure \ref{fig:Auditory}.
+The family of critical vectors based on the Higher Criticism provide lower TDP than the ones given by the Simes and AORC families, and we put the results in Appendix \ref{auditory_plus}.
+The family based on the Beta quantile instead does not work on fMRI data due to the large number of variables that make the beta parameters unmanageable in terms of numerical precision.
+In addition, we believe that the weakness of both these two families is due also to mismatch between the design of the curves based on independent $p$-values that contrasts with a high correlation in the actual data.

 Figure \ref{fig:Auditory_tdp} shows the TDP bounds as a cluster brain map using the results using the Simes family confidence bound.
-In these maps the user can directly interpret activation as the proportion of truly active voxels inside a cluster.
+In these maps, the user can directly interpret activation as the proportion of truly active voxels inside a cluster.